Amy V. H. Strauss

 By delving into the behavioral, neural, and developmental mechanisms underlying singing behavior in birds (proximate-level analysis), as well as the broader evolutionary processes shaping song evolution in birds (ultimate-level analysis), I hope to contribute to an integrative understanding of avian vocal communication systems.

 Prior to joining the Organismic and Evolutionary Biology graduate program here at the University of Massachusetts - Amherst, I worked as a Scientific Assistant in the Division of Vertebrate Zoology at the American Museum of Natural History (AMNH).
 At the AMNH, I managed the Osteology Preparation Laboratory, assisted with Vertebrate Collections Management, and collaborated on research in the Herpetology Department.
-Before working at the AMNH, I served as a field technician for a PhD student researcher from Queen’s University, exploring partially migratory Black-whiskered Vireo (Vireo altiloquus) populations in the Dominican Republic and Florida.
+Before working at the AMNH, I served as a field technician at Queen’s University, exploring partially migratory Black-whiskered Vireo (Vireo altiloquus) populations in the Dominican Republic and Florida.
 During my undergraduate career at Whitman College, I performed senior thesis research examining the effects of habitat on geographic patterns of song sharing in Dickcissels (Spiza americana) with Dr. Tim Parker.
 This work began through my participation in a Kansas State University ‘Research Experiences for Undergraduates’ (REU) program based at the Konza Prairie Long Term Ecological Research (LTER) site.

 Podos, J., Moseley, D. L., Goodwin, S. E., McClure, J., Taft, B. N., Strauss, A. V. H., Rega-Brodsky, C., & Lahti, D.C.
 A Fine-Scale, Broadly-Applicable Index of Vocal Performance: Frequency Excursion.
 Animal Behaviour 116 (2016): 203-212.